Natural climate variability

 Natural climate cycles

 Natural climate cycles, such as the El Niño Southern Oscillation in the tropical Pacific, can temporarily affect global temperatures, raising or lowering them by fractions of a degree.
+More information on this can be found on our climate change questions page.

 The rise and fall in sunspot activity can also affect global temperature, but by even tinier amounts.
+More information on the sun's impact on the climate can be found on our climate change questions page.

 Thousands of years